WebDevLuke/OrionBP/README.md

 1. Generates all required [OrionCSS](https://github.com/WebDevLuke/OrionCSS) directories in your dev directory.
 2. Adds an [OrionCSS](https://github.com/WebDevLuke/OrionCSS) compatible `main.scss` to your SASS dev directory, though if you've modified the default SASS directory structure you may then need to edit the `@import` paths to correctly point to `node_modules`.
 3. Adds a sample SASS component `sample.component.mycomponent` to the `06 - components` directory.
+4. Creates your JS directory and adds a `main.js` starter file with [OrionJS](https://github.com/WebDevLuke/OrionJS) imports.

 ## Configuration